andrewdyer/event-dispatcher/README.md

 Licensed under the [MIT license](https://opensource.org/licenses/MIT) and is free for private or commercial projects.

+## 📋 Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **PHP**: Version 8.3 or higher.
+- **[Composer](https://getcomposer.org)**: A dependency manager for PHP, used to install packages and autoload your code.

 ## 📦 Installation

 Install the package via Composer: